Best email finder tools for sales and outreach in 2026

 Pricing & plans

-Marketplace pages indicate from ~$97/month, with a focus on verified results.
-If your team measures success by deliverable contacts rather than raw volume, the model can be cost-effective.
+Marketplace pages show from about $97/month, with a focus on verified results.
+If your team measures success by deliverable contacts, not raw volume, the model can pay off.

 Confirm the exact verification and refund rules before a large import.